wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getchaintips.md

 ---
-title: btc:getchaintips \[POST\]
+title: btc:getchaintips - Bitcoin
-description: Return information about all known tips in the block tree, including themain chain as well as orphaned branches.
+description: Example code for the btc:getchaintips json-rpc method. Сomplete guide on how to use btc:getchaintips json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters